Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 ---|---|---|---|

-Fine-Tuning | Provides high-quality results | Requires a lot of time and resources to prepare and train data | Tasks needing stable, reliable, and high-quality output |
+Fine-tuning | Provides high-quality results | Requires a lot of time and resources to prepare and train data | Requires stable, reliable, and high-quality output |

-Suitable for complex tasks and custom domains | Feedback loop is slow, training cost is high | Improve model performance in specific tasks or domains | |
+Suitable for complex tasks and customization in specific fields | Feedback loop is slow, training cost is high | Improves model performance in specific tasks or fields | |

-Saves tokens, reduces latency | Requires knowledge of deep learning | Tasks needing high precision or unique style, tone, format | |
+Saves tokens, reduces latency | Requires foundational knowledge of deep learning | When tasks require high precision or unique style, tone, format | |

-Prompting | Quick iteration and testing | Depends on the quality of the prompt design | Quick prototyping and testing of common tasks |
+Prompting | Fast iteration and testing | Depends on the quality of prompt design | Quick prototyping and testing of common tasks |

 Suitable for initial exploration and general tasks | May not be accurate enough for complex tasks | When flexible adjustment of model output is needed | |